This blog was adapted from our latest white paper, The Way Forward, which you can download here.

 NEXT, NOW, BEYOND

 Our current situation is defined by unprecedented limbo and stagnation.
 As societies shelter in place, consumers are busy making plans, drafting dream boards and writing checklists of all the things they hope to soon be able to do.
 World leaders assure us that, if the proper steps are taken, global activity will most certainly bounce back stronger than ever, and initial recovery plans are already underway.
 It’s critical for brands to understand that major cut-backs on advertising now may cut expenses in the short term, but will most certainly affect their resilience as society begins to emerge from this period of dormancy.

 We know that consumers are spending more time than ever on social media, and as a result they’re getting even closer to the content creators they admire and relate to.
 In times of unparalleled uncertainty, consumers are relying on influencers to discover fun activities, learn new skills, plan future events and decide what products to try and trust.
-That’s why brands from across every industry are partnering with these awesome content creators to tell their messages and share their stories.
+That’s why brands from across every industry are relying on influencer marketing to tell their messages and share their stories.

 As you’ve seen from the many examples above, brands and influencers have been hard at work collaborating across all of social media to produce engaging and useful content at scale.
 These experiences are laying the foundation for long-lasting connections between brands and a new consumer base that is eager to experience life as we know it once more, and only proves that even in the midst of so much change, the power of human connection is a constant.